sebdalgarno/blog/content/post/git-alias.md

 title: Git aliases - they're great
 ---

 For years I have staged, committed and pushed via the RStudio Git interface.
 It works!
 But it can be time-consuming when you are doing it a lot.
+I'm also trying to reduce my usage of the mouse.
 My breaking point to find an alternative method was actually building this blog with the blogdown R package.
 Every time `blogdown::build_site()` is run many files are changed, all of which can be staged, commited and pushed at once without much further thought.

 I stumbled across [this stack overflow question](https://stackoverflow.com/questions/2419249/how-can-i-stage-and-commit-all-files-including-newly-added-files-using-a-singl), which suggests using git aliases.